Neo-Panther/Supply-Chain-Blockchain/README.md

 Accept a transaction, the acceptor is added to the blocked_nodes list, transaction moved to accepted_transactions
   """
 ## Reject a Transaction Request
+Reject a transaction, the initiator is notified and removed from blocked_nodes

 ## End Connection with Blockchain

 ## Add product to Blockchain (Manufacturer's stock): 12